Buying Guide

 Best Bowling Balls 2026: Expert Picks by Bowler Type and Lane Condition

 Affiliate disclosure: ExpertBowler is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no extra cost to you.
-We do not accept paid placements — every ball on this list earned its spot based on the methodology below.
+We do not accept paid placements.

 Every year, the best bowling balls list changes.
 What ranked at the top last season gets replaced by something with a new core design or a different coverstock formula, and the cycle starts over.
 The question bowlers are really trying to answer, though, has not changed.
 Which ball is right for me?